seb1992/aras-innovator-docker/README.md

 ```

 You can login to the Innovator instance using the default users "admin" or "root" with the password "innovator".

+The Aras Innovator instance is available under the following link: http://localhost/innovator

 You can find more information on how to run Aras Innovator in Docker on my blog: [sebastianbeilmann.com/blog/aras-innovator-in-docker](https://www.sebastianbeilmann.com/blog/aras-innovator-in-docker/)